masonoise/cms-api/README.md

 - bundle exec rackup - will start the app
 - bundle exec rspec spec - will run the tests, once there are some

+VERY LONG TO DO LIST:

+- Allow editing and saving of content changes in draft mode
+- Allow editing and saving of content changes in live mode, which will create a new version in draft mode
+- When draft item made live and there's already a live one, put existing live one into Retired state